Dr. Laura PorterOncology Writer

 She now serves on several panels sponsored by national cancer organizations, including the National Cancer Institute and American Society of Clinical Oncology.
 She also reviews cancer grants as a patient representative for different organizations, including the U.S. Department of Defense.

 Porter has co-authored medical journal articles and published Knocking out the Side Effects of Colorectal Cancer Treatment in Coping with Cancer magazine.
+In 2022, the Global Journal on Quality and Safety in Healthcare featured Porter’s editorial on the importance of patient engagement to improve healthcare research and safety.

 Medical journals Porter has co-authored include: